-The Prospect Heights Neighborhood Development Council and the New York City Department of Transportation just announced that the popular Open Streets Program has returned to the neighborhood for the first month of fall.
+The Prospect Heights Neighborhood Development Council and the New York City Department of Transportation just announced that the popular Open Streets Program has returned to the neighborhood for its opening weekend and Earth Day celebrations!

 Similar to other areas in the past from Broadway to the Meatpacking District, Vanderbilt Avenue is car-free on weekends from Atlantic Avenue to Park Place.

 Since New Yorkers grew so fond of traffic-free weekends, Open Streets returned to Vanderbilt Avenue in 2021.
-Last year’s return brought additional space, more bike lanes, new barriers and even a schedule for arts and culture events.
+2021’s return brought additional space, more bike lanes, new barriers and even a schedule for arts and culture events.

-This season, Vanderbilt Avenue is once again car-free to give residents the space to gather, eat, drink, and play.
-Weekend programming will resume with tons of exciting events like poetry readings, cooking & art classes, a circus, and the final Salsa party of the year!
+This season, Vanderbilt Avenue is once again car-free to give residents the space to gather, eat, drink, and play, and programming is kicking off for Earth Day weekend programming with tons of exciting events like a community cleanup, Central African Drum & Dance, chalk drawing, and more.

 The program provides “a sense of community and social togetherness in a time of forced solitude,” shared one resident.